rpcme/aws-cloud-and-xilinx-workshop/Lab1.md

    The total repository size is more than 30MB so it may take some time to download.
 Please be patient.

 You're done!
 Let's move to the next section.

+### AWS IoT Console Sign In

+In this section you will log-in to the AWS IoT Console if you have not already done so.
+Leave this interface open for the remainder of the lab as it is used for monitoring and testing the Xilinx edge devices.

+Go to [AWS Console Sign In](https://aws.amazon.com/) page and click on the "Sign In" box in the upper right.
+Log in with your AWS credentials and then browse to the IoT Core page.
+We will use the services provided under IoT Core in the next few labs.

 ### Configure AWS Command Line Interface (CLI)